 “Investing really can be easy, and I mean actually easy, not like dieting easy where they say it’s easy – “just eat less” – but hard to actually pull off in practice.”

 Who Is This Guy?

 The first thing you should know about John is that he is smart.
-Not like, “Man, my friend gets the odd Jeopardy question right” smart, but “I have a PhD in Medical Biophysics” smart.
-But not all smart people are good at personal finance (very little correlation oddly enough) and it’s even more rare to find a really smart person who is good at explaining personal finance.
+Not like, “Man, my friend gets the odd Jeopardy question right” smart, but “I have a Ph.D. in Medical Biophysics” smart.
+But not all smart people are good at personal finance (very little correlation oddly enough) and it’s even rarer to find a really smart person who is good at explaining personal finance.

 If you want proof that John is the real deal check out his blog or simply use Google to find some of his comments on this site.
-When “Holy Potato” comments on one of my article the end result is that 6 replies later I have learned something about an area I thought I was pretty close to being an expert in and readers who were patient enough to scroll through the exchange have gleaned as much information from the comments section as from the article itself!
+When “Holy Potato” comments on one of my articles the end result is that 6 replies later I have learned something about an area I thought I was pretty close to being an expert in.
+Plus, readers who were patient enough to scroll through the exchange have gleaned as much information from the comments section as from the article itself!